porsche-design-system/porsche-design-system/packages/components/src/components/carousel/carousel.examples.md

 ## Description

-Right after the `heading`, an additional `description` can be added.
+Right after the `heading`, an additional `description` can be added either via prop or named slot.

 <Playground :markup="description" :config="config"></Playground>

+## Loop

+By default, the `p-carousel` loops by rewinding and fast forwarding from the last slide to the first slide and first slide to the last slide as demonstrated in previous examples.
+This behavior can be disabled by specifying `loop="false"` which also disables the prev/next buttons.

+<Playground :markup="loop" :config="config"></Playground>

 ## Wrap Content